Jerry2001Qu/privacy-policy/terms-of-use.md

 We make every effort to display as accurately as possible the colors, features, specifications, and details of the Marketplace Offerings available on the Site.
 However, we do not guarantee that the colors, features, specifications, and details of the Marketplace Offerings will be accurate, complete, reliable, current, or free of other errors, and your electronic display may not accurately reflect the actual colors and details of the products.
 All Marketplace Offerings are subject to availability, and we cannot guarantee that Marketplace Offerings will be in stock.
 Certain Marketplace Offerings may be available exclusively online through the Site.
 Such Marketplace Offerings may have limited quantities and are subject to return or exchange only according to our Return Policy.

 We reserve the right to limit the quantities of the Marketplace Offerings offered or available on the Site.
 All descriptions or pricing of the Marketplace Offerings are subject to change at any time without notice, at our sole discretion.
 We reserve the right to discontinue any Marketplace Offerings at any time for any reason.
 We do not warrant that the quality of any of the Marketplace Offerings purchased by you will meet your expectations or that any errors in the Site will be corrected.

-5. PURCHASES AND PAYMENT

-We accept the following forms of payment:

-You agree to provide current, complete, and accurate purchase and account information for all purchases of the Marketplace Offerings made via the Site.
-You further agree to promptly update account and payment information, including email address, payment method, and payment card expiration date, so that we can complete your transactions and contact you as needed.
-Sales tax will be added to the price of purchases as deemed required by us.
-We may change prices at any time.
-All payments shall be in __________.

-You agree to pay all charges at the prices then in effect for your purchases and any applicable shipping fees, and you authorize us to charge your chosen payment provider for any such amounts upon placing your order.
-We reserve the right to correct any errors or mistakes in pricing, even if we have already requested or received payment.

-We reserve the right to refuse any order placed through the Site.
-We may, in our sole discretion, limit or cancel quantities purchased per person, per household, or per order.
-These restrictions may include orders placed by or under the same customer account, the same payment method, and/or orders that use the same billing or shipping address.
-We reserve the right to limit or prohibit orders that, in our sole judgment, appear to be placed by dealers, resellers, or distributors.

 6. PROHIBITED ACTIVITIES